GurkNathe/Optimization/README.md

 # Optimization [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is project that is used for testing optimization algorithms.
+The libraries used consist of built-in Java libraries and a Mersenne Twister library made by David Beaumont distributed under the LGLP-2.1 license.

 The currently implemented algorithms are: